This post may contain affiliate links. Please see my disclosure policy for details.

 Personally, I feel more confident with my makeup essentials.
 I also found it depends on what country and climate you’re visiting.

 Those on fleek eyebrows may look great but could melt when you’re out in the sun!

 For example, I found I needed less makeup in hot countries like Asia (due to the foundation and eyeliner literally melting off my face) but more in colder climates such as New Zealand in their winter.

 I couldn’t possibly tell you what essential makeup items are for you but packing every ‘what if’ beauty product could take up a lot of unnecessary room.

 At the end of the day, bring what would make you feel confident and comfortable.

 A lot of the advice here is just guidance and not set in stone.
 You will learn for yourself what does and doesn’t work for you.

 It all depends on how you’re choosing to travel, the countries and climates you’re visiting, for how long and you’re personal preference.

-One great thing I saw a group of three girls do on my travels is share the weight of some items they felt they needed in their packs.
-This included straighteners, tongs and a full-sized hair conditioner!
+One great thing I saw a group of three girls do on my travels is to share the weight of some items they felt they needed in their packs.
+This included straighteners, tongs, and a full-sized hair conditioner!